WHY VISIT YOSEMITE PARK?

 what makes yosemite so unique?

-Possibly the most famous cliffs in the world, Half Dome and El Capitan are also the signature features of Yosemite Valley.
+Possibly the most famous features of Yosemite are Half Dome and El Capitan, some of the most famous cliffs in the world.
 Half Dome towers more than 2,000 feet in height, and El Capitan more than 3,000!
 El Capitan is more than twice the height of the Empire State Building.
+Both these cliffs are thought to have been formed by the movement of glaciers, giant masses of ice that advance and recede not only with the climate but also as they slide over the land sometimes without losing or gaining any ice.
+There are still two active glaciers in Yosemite in the high mountains that are the subject of much research.
 In addition to the soaring cliffs, the Valley also has tremendously unique waterfalls that spill over the high cliffs.
 Yosemite Falls, the tallest and most famous, drops nearly 2,500 feet in multiple sheer, dramatic plunges.

-On top of the cliffs and waterfalls, Yosemite also offers a high country wonderland of peaks, alpine lakes, rivers, creeks, meadow and more.
-The Park offers an incredible diversity of possible experiences and scenery in one place.
+On top of the cliffs and waterfalls, Yosemite also offers a high country wonderland of peaks, alpine lakes, rivers, creeks, meadows, and more.
+The park offers an incredible diversity of possible experiences and scenery in one place.

 how to get there?